A warm welcome, a place of quality and relaxation are the hallmarks of your stay

 sister Catherine, who inherited Heatherfield, contested the will resulting in John’s

 wishes for the Tower being unfulfilled.

 Today, Heatherfield remains a grand house offering Bed and Breakfast to those who

 require something a little more with all rooms individually and tastefully decorated

-to a high specification and breakfast is equally special with homemade preserves
+to a high specification.
+Breakfast is equally special with homemade preserves and

 to road, rail and ferries, Heatherfield is a perfect location.